PMI IMPACT is an initiative of Philip Morris International Inc (PMI).

 She currently provides technical assistance and advice to organizations in the public and private sectors, in the area of integrity building, anti-corruption, anti-money laundering and countering complex financial crime and terrorist financing.

-In the past, Ms. Hayden also consulted for PMI on law enforcement matters.
+Ms. Hayden has also been consulting with PMI on law enforcement matters.

 For a detailed description of the role of the Expert Council and the PMI IMPACT

-grant award procedure, see the Expert Council and Grant Award Guidelines (pdf).
+grant award procedure, see the Grant Award Guidelines (pdf).

 Read here the Conflicts of Interest Principles, a document designed to help Applicants